Anatta336/laravel-reflection/readme.md

 This is a Laravel practice project as part of my training with *Netmatters Ltd*.

 ## Building
 1. Rename `.env.example` to `.env`.
-The values in `env.example` will use a local SQLite database file.
+If desired the environment variables can be changed to use a remote database.
+The settings in `.env.example` will use a local SQLite database file.

 2. Install dependencies, set up a symlink for storage, migrate and seed database, all by running:
 ```